 But you may still have an important, unanswered concern…

-“If I don’t bring in my parents and participate in the attorney meeting, my parents won’t get an estate plan in place!”
+“If I don’t bring in my parents and participate in the attorney meeting,

 If you choose the attorney, bring in your parent(s) and sit in on the attorney meeting, you may appear in control of the estate plan rather than your parent(s), which risks the plan later being overturned.
-A better solution is to have your parent(s) attend one of our virtual or in-person seminars so they can, of their own volition, make an appointment with us at the conclusion of the presentation.
+A better solution is to have your parent(s) attend one of our upcoming seminars so they can, of their own volition, make an appointment with us at the conclusion of the presentation.
 Then we can implement the process described above to properly protect both you and them.

 One Last Cautionary Note

 You may believe our approach to be unnecessarily strict or merely our opinion.
 Frankly, it’s not unusual for other estate planners to be much more liberal about complying with the Ethics Rules.
-If you do still want a “third party opinion”, we highly recommend that you check out the American Bar Association brochure, “Why Am I Left in the Waiting Room?”.
-It is available from us only in print form, free of charge, by contacting us to request a copy.
+If you do still want a “third party opinion”, we highly recommend that you check out the American Bar Association brochure, “Why Am I Left in the Waiting Room?”.It is available from us only in print form, free of charge, by contacting us to request a copy.

 In closing, here’s a powerful quote from that ABA brochure: